GfSE/SAF-Specification/stereotypes.md

 A use case diagram featuring model elements representing operational stories, and operational performers involved in the mission.
 Note: Illustrations, drawings, sketches, etc., and/or descriptions in free text may provide a comprehensive understanding of the operational mission.

-## SAF_O2_OCY
+## SAF_O2_OCYD

 ### Icon
 *none*

 ### Documentation
-The Operational Capability Viewpoint defines a taxonomy of Capabilities from a Stakeholderâs perspective including composition, specialization, and dependency relationships between Operational Capabilities.
+The Operational Capability Definition Viewpoint defines a taxonomy of Capabilities from a Stakeholderâs perspective including composition, specialization, and dependency relationships between Operational Capabilities.

 A block definition diagram (BDD) featuring Operational Capabilities, their composition, specialization, and dependency relationships.

-## SAF_O2_ODK
+## SAF_O2_ODIK

 ### Icon
 *none*